DaveSaves/hello-world/README.md

 Hi Humans!

-Here, you can follow me on my journey of (self-made) code development.
+Here, you can follow me on my journey of self(-made code) development.